dvjsharma/Drawn2Shoe/README.md

 6. For Backend - Open another terminal in folder, Also make sure xampp is running in background.

+Find and import the database from [here](https://drive.google.com/file/d/1qShqZpEGcdhVmZ7zzAar-tBwhPFomNWW/view?usp=sharing).
+Make sure to name it as drawn2shoe.
 ```bash
   cd server
   node app.js